NEONScience/NEON-Data-Skills/_posts/HYPERSPECTRAL/2014-12-08-Creating-RasterStacks-RGB-Images-From-Hyperspectral_Remote_Sensing_Data.md

 More on Band Combinations: [http://gdsc.nlr.nl/gdsc/en/information/earth_observation/band_combinations](http://gdsc.nlr.nl/gdsc/en/information/earth_observation/band_combinations)

-<i class="fa fa-star"></i>**A note about image stretching**
+<i class="fa fa-star"></i>**A note about image stretching:**
 Notice that the scale is set to 300 on the RGB image that we plotted above.
 We can adjust this number and notice that the image gets darker - or lighter.
 {: .notice}

 ##2.
 Plotting our data on a map.
 We can plot the location of our image on a map of the US.
-FOr this we'll use the lower left coordinates of the raster, extracted from the SPINFO group.
+For this we'll use the lower left coordinates of the raster, extracted from the SPINFO group.
 Note that these coordinates are in latitude and longitude (geographic coordinates) rather than UTM coordinates.

 	#Create a Map in R
 	library(maps)